 If you need someone to speak for you

 If you are not confident about speaking at the meeting, or your disability makes it difficult for you to get your views across, you may want an advocate to support you at the review meeting.
 An advocate is someone who speaks on your behalf.

-This could be a friend or parent, or you could contact your local disability group, Citizens Advice Bureau or social services for details of advocates in your area.
+This could be a friend or parent, or you could contact your local disability group, Advice NI or social services for details of advocates in your area.